 Book Updates – For a list of updates to the GAPS Guide book, please regularly peruse: http://badenlashkov.com/staging/book/book-updates/

 Using The GAPS Guide Website – To maximize your research efforts, find tips here: http://badenlashkov.com/staging/2010/05/28/using-this-site-successfully/

 Dr Natasha’s Updates Page

-Updated sometimes as often as once a month, this information is presented in a searchable PDF here, with the latest additions offered at the top of the document: http://gapsdiet.com/uploads/FAQS_Listing.pdf
+Updated as often as once a month, this information is presented in a searchable PDF, with the latest additions offered at the top of the document.
+Click the link at the bottom of http://gapsdiet.com/FAQs.html

 Getting Started – The most recent option among the GAPS support groups, this email list is a great place for those new to GAPS.
 Offering defined posting rules and an assurance that all topics are GAPS related, this one is very focused which is especially helpful to those just starting to wade through the information available.
 To join the “GAPSdiet” group, add your email address to the box here.

 Implementation – There is a wonderfully supportive email list (plus files and potential for phone buddies) for those doing GAPS.
 Note: In honour of the incredible diversity of this truly international group, this list involves no political or religious content.
 It offers practical and emotional support in implementing the program.
 To join the “GAPShelp” group, click here.

 Addiction Recovery – Folks recovering from addiction (food, alcohol, drugs, etc) with the help of or in conjunction with GAPS are so far connecting via the comments section of this blog’s ‘Addiction’ post, found here.
 If at any point someone sets up a site or forum specific to addiction recovery, the link will be offered both here and in the post referenced.